UsmanAR/UsmanAR/README.md

 # 💫 About Me:

-- 🔭 I'm currently pursuing B.Tech in IT (3rd Year) from Government College of Engineering, Aurangabad<br>
+- 🔭 I'm currently pursuing B.Tech in IT [Final Year]  from Government College of Engineering, Aurangabad<br>
-- 🌱 I do backend web development using NodeJS, EJS and MongoDB<br>
+- 🌱 I specialize in backend web development using NodeJS, EJS, and MongoDB<br>

 # 💻 Tech Stack: